Yolo390/Dotfiles/README.md

 ## First option: install and config NEOVIM from a bash script

+WARNING: this script is not working anymore since I use Lazy.nvim as plugin manager !
+Do not use it !!

 https://github.com/Flo-Slv/Dotfiles/blob/main/flo-neovim-install.sh

 I developed a script who will create the needed folder structure and install/config Neovim.